wpeverest/restaurantpress/readme.txt

 = 1.8.0 =
 1.8.0 is a minor update.
 Make a full site backup, update your theme and extensions, and ensure they are compatible before upgrading.

+= 1.8.1 =
+This update makes sure the plugin is WordPress 5.4 compatible.